mhx/dwarfs/doc/mkdwarfs.md

   you can switch to `ascii`, which is like `unicode`, but looks less fancy.

+- `--incompressible-min-input-size=`*value*
+  The minimum size of a file to be checked for incompressibility when the `incompressible` categorizer is active.

+- `--incompressible-block-size=`*value*
+  The block size used to test data for compressibility.
+This will also be the size of the fragments when `--incompressible-fragments` is used.

+- `--incompressible-fragments`
+  Categorize individual fragments of a file as incompressible instead of only the file as a whole.

+- `--incompressible-ratio=`*value*
+  The ratio above which a file or fragment is categorized as `incompressible`.

+- `--incompressible-zstd-level=`*value*
+  The ZSTD compression level used for incompressible categorization.

 - `-h`, `--help`:
   Show usage and the most common basic options.